remcohaszing/monaco-languageserver-types/README.md

 ## Usage

 This package exports function to convert language server types to Monaco editor types and vise versa.
-It does so without importing `monaco-editor` or `vscode-languageserver-protocol`, meaning it has no runtime dependencies.
+It does so without importing `monaco-editor` or `vscode-languageserver-protocol`.

 For each Monaco editor / language server type, there are two functions: